How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 2. Showcase Page:

 A showcase page on LinkedIn is a sub-page linked to a company page that allows businesses to highlight specific products, services, or initiatives.
-It is designed to create a dedicated space for marketing different aspects of a company, catering to different set of audiences.
+It is designed to create a dedicated space for marketing different aspects of a company, catering to different sets of audiences.

 Here’s an example of a good showcase page: